 - Enrolling in Project Strong, which delivers a skills-based curriculum

 - Enrolling in a programme at an advanced vocational centre or the National Skills Training Programme.

-The Education Sector Plan for 2017-2021 “Education for All: Embracing Change, Securing the Future” of St. Kitts and Nevis provides the roadmap for the Ministry of Education to improve the provision and administration of the education over the medium-term period.
-It demonstrates the countries’ regional and global commitments on education acquired through the Organisation of Eastern Caribbean States (OECS) 2012-2021 sub-regional education sector-strategy and the UN Sustainable Development Agenda (SDG 4).
+The 2009–19 white paper on education development and policy provided guidance for education developments and policies for a 10-year period after a process of consultation with local stakeholders and regional and international agencies.
+The 2017–21 education sector plan, which focuses on Education for All, provides the roadmap for the Ministry of Education to improve the provision and administration of education over the medium term.
+It demonstrates the country’s regional and global commitments on education acquired through the Organisation of Eastern Caribbean States’ 2012–21 education sector strategy and the UN Sustainable Development Agenda (SDG 4).

 - Improving equitable access to and participation in education at all levels

 - Strengthening the quality and relevance of education at all levels to improve learning outcomes

 - Enhancing governance, planning and management to improve efficiency and effectiveness throughout the sector.

 A number of cross-cutting themes are central to achieving the three policy goals, including increased focus on equity in education and in technical and vocational education and training as a driving and valued force in education sector development, and the integration of ICT as a value-added pedagogical and management tool.
 The education sector plan seeks to redefine targeting mechanisms for social assistance programmes and implement appropriate services for vulnerable populations that are not being adequately served, to redress inequalities by providing opportunities for quality learning outcomes to all students, to reduce gender disparities at the secondary level and beyond and to ensure that students with special education needs can access quality teaching and learning in the least restrictive school environment.